replicatedhq/troubleshoot.sh/docs/source/host-collect-analyze/certificateValidity.md

 #### `[collector-name].json`

-If the `collectorName` field is unset, it will be named `certificateValidity.json`.
+If the `collectorName` field is not specified, it will be named `certificateValidity.json`.

 Example of the resulting file: